funatsufumiya/tcxJuliaCxxWrap/README.md

 `ZZ` makes this addon at the last place in build order among other addons.
 This makes build with other addons succeded (when referring other addons in addon `CMakeLists.txt`.)

 This is just workaround, even if it seems weird.
-(Probably, there may be better ways such as use Project instead addon style.)
+(Probably, there may be better ways such as using Project style instead addon style.)

 ## Binding coverage